liatrio/terraform-azure-github-runner/README.md

   - *optional* - Managed Image accessible by Runner-Controller

 ### Create Custom Image (optional)
-For initial POCs, it is recommended to use the image we provide in our public Azure Community Gallery and move to custom images once you've determined this solution meets your needs.
+For convenience we have provided an image in our public Azure Community Gallery that can be used for quick setup, but you may want to build a custom image tailored to your use case.
 Referencing the [Packer Template repo](https://github.com/liatrio/packer-azure-github-runner), create an image and publish it to [Azure Compute Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/azure-compute-gallery) that can be created by this Terraform module.

 ### Create GitHub App
 The GitHub App serves as the foundation for sending webhook events to App A and retrieving registration tokens to store in Azure Key Vault.